eilvelia/tdl/README.md

 3. `npm install --save-dev tdlib-types` if you use Flow or TypeScript &nbsp;(recommended)

 Instead of building TDLib, you can try to use the pre-built one: `npm i prebuilt-tdlib`.
 For more information, see [prebuilt-tdlib][].
-The pre-built libraries are available to x86_64 systems.
-On GNU/Linux, those may not be compatible with the glibc version installed on your system.
+The pre-built libraries support x86_64 systems only.
+On GNU/Linux, those require glibc >= 2.31.

 ---